xplosionmind/tommi.space/content/jam/public/Following.md

 ## RSS

 Gosh, I love [RSS](https://en.wikipedia.org/wiki/RSS 'RSS on Wikipedia').
 I think the whole world should use it.
 It’s such a clever, useful, simple, neat, old but solid technology that I believe it could [replace social media](https://quitsocialmedia.club/solution#rss 'RSS as a Solution on Quit Social Media').
-I’m working hard to build an independent infrastructure on my [[Nebuchadnezzar|server]] capable of gettings social media feeds and making them RSS feeds I can subscribe to.
+I’m working hard to build an independent infrastructure on my [server](Nebuchadnezzar.md) capable of gettings social media feeds and making them RSS feeds I can subscribe to.
 In the meanwhile, I’m slowly and steadily transitioning to use exclusively it, and below there’s a link to my feed subscriptions.

 [**My Feed Subscriptions**](https://tommi.space/subscriptions.xml) - last updated on Jan 18<sup>th</sup>, 2022